c8r/blog/posts/x0-making-react-component-development-stupid-simple.md

 The new x0 also supports [Compositor JSX][jsx] format, letting you quickly prototype component compositions with a common component library, without the overhead of building out a full component.
 We've also included [MDX][mdx] support for mixing markdown syntax with React components.

 We love using x0 as a quick and painless React development server, and we hope you will too.
-Get started with x0 now, or let use know what you think on Twitter [@getcompositor][twitter].
+Get started with x0 now, or let us know what you think on Twitter [@getcompositor][twitter].

 - [x0 on GitHub][x0gh]